mikroskeem/Adminchatter/README.md

 # Adminchatter

-An awesome, highly configurable adminchat plugin for BungeeCord
+An awesome, highly configurable adminchat plugin for Waterfall and Paper

 ## Requirements
 - Java 8